Revised May 23, 2018

 - Your Collected Information.
-In order to view, amend, or correct your Collected Information, contact Plex Support.
-All requests will be answered within 90 days.
+In order to view, amend, erase, or correct your Collected Information, contact Plex support.
+All requests will be answered within one month of receipt.

-- If you choose to connect your Plex account to a third-party account to have us and /or that third party provide a particular feature or service, we will provide that external service with the information needed to have us and / or that third party perform the requested feature or service.
+- If you choose to connect your Plex account to a third-party account or service to have us and /or that third party provide a particular feature or service, we will provide that external service with the information needed to have us and / or that third party perform the requested feature or service.
 For example, if you connect your account to a social networking site and give us permission to publish posts on your behalf, we will do so.
 Additionally, unless you request or allow us to publish other information, the content of the published posts will be limited to describing your interactions with the Services.
-As another example, if you choose to have us send (or “scrobble”) your listening history to Last.fm, or use a third-party recommendation service, we may use Collected Information to engage with and / or send the Collected Information to that service.
+As another example, if you choose to have us send (or “scrobble”) your listening history to Last.fm, obtain metadata from a third party service, or use a third-party recommendation service, we use Collected Information to engage with and / or send the Collected Information to that service when you request that service.
 The shared information may include metadata about the media (such as title, duration, author, cover art, dates associated with the media, and other relevant information) and information about the media itself (such as resolution, bit rate, format, location, etc.).